thedynamiclinker/we/Documentation/advanced/religion/for/beginners/Hello World.md

 Follow me.

+[^0]: Because, as we say in the underground, you may know a lot of things, but you don't know that yet.

 [^1]: We isn't the sort of thing for a "follower," after all.
 You're not a follower are you?
 Good.
 Follow [[Goodbye World|me]].

-[^0]: Or as we say in the underground: _Before you understand the bible, you'll have to learn the alphabet.
-Because you know a lot of things, but you don't know [[READWE|that]] yet._